PaddlePaddle/PaddleDetection/configs/ppyolo/README.md

   <img src="../../docs/images/ppyolo_map_fps.png" width=500 />
 </div>

-PP-YOLO improved performance and speed of YOLOv3 with following methods:
+PP-YOLO and PP-YOLOv2 improved performance and speed of YOLOv3 with following methods:

 - Better backbone: ResNet50vd-DCN
 - Larger training batch size: 8 GPUs and mini-batch size as 24 on each GPU